jvs-dev/LearnGami-Backend/README.md

 ## 📈 Future Enhancements (Differentials)

-- [ ] Filter courses by status or search by title
-- [ ] Implement pagination for course listings
 - [ ] Add real image upload functionality with cloud storage
 - [ ] Create unit tests for all endpoints
-- [ ] Expand course model with modules and quizzes

 ## 📝 License